 Jury members: Balder Olrik (DK), visual artist and art critic, Johan Vikner (SE), Exhibition Manager at Fotografiska, and Markus Hartmann (DE), publisher and curator.

 Selected: Angelika Wienerroither (AT), Aristotle Roufanis (EL), Dan Frisk Petersen (DK), Elena Kristofor (AT), Fabiola Cedillo (EC), Hana Sackler (US/DE), Hannah Woolf (DE/ES), Hyejeong Yoo (KR/DE), Irina Kholodna (DE), Jacob Cook (GB), Laurence Kubski (CH), Maria Mäki (FI/SE), Matthew Arnold (US), Mette Ovgaard (DK), Michaela Maier (DE), monotoomono (DE), Nicole Gadiel (DK), Peter Ydeen (US), Rogério Vieira (BR), Sára Erzsébet Timár (HU), Simon Riemer (DE), Vincenzo Pagliuca (IT) and Walker Pickering (US).

 Through these exhibitions we aim to focus on the role of photography in contemporary art, and the exhibitions are often open also after the end of the official festival.
-All satellite exhibitions are chosen by Copenhagen Photo Festival’s programme commitee and are presented in both the festival’s printed and digital programme.
+All exhibitions are chosen by Copenhagen Photo Festival’s programme commitee and are presented in both the festival’s printed and digital programme.

 Former collaborators include The National Museum of Photography, Fotografisk Center and Banja Rathnov Galleri & Kunsthandel as well as Reffen – Cph Street Food, Københavns Kulturcenter and The Italian Institute of Culture.
 See over full list of collaborators here.